finos/ai-readiness/README.md

 No.

 ### Will this framework help us on-board third-party AI services?
 Yes.
 In the future, it is likely that AI will become increasingly commoditised, with applications making use of externally hosted AI models (e.g. foundational models) which are accessible via APIs.
-This framework will certainly cover this type of architecture, as well as the more ‘traditional’ approach where an AI model is developer entirely in-house.
+This framework will certainly cover this type of architecture, as well as the more ‘traditional’ approach where an AI model is developerd entirely in-house.

 ### Why do we need this framework?
 AI isn’t new?
 Good question!
 AI has been widely used within financial services to great effect.
 Typically this has involved creating predictive (often numeric) AI models with closed datasets, under the guidance of experience data scientists.